(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: source-plane reconstruction

 \subsection{Direct Ray-tracing of the JWST Pixels}

 To visualize the morphology implied by the lens model with minimal assumptions, we perform a direct, pixel–based ray-tracing reconstruction of the JWST images.
-For each detector pixel we compute the source-plane coordinate via $\beta(\theta) = \theta - \alpha(\theta)$ and trace its four pixel corners using the deflection maps ($\alpha_x,\alpha_y$).
+For each detector pixel, we compute the source-plane coordinate via $\beta(\theta) = \theta - \alpha(\theta)$ and trace its four pixel corners using the deflection maps ($\alpha_x,\alpha_y$).
 This maps every image-plane pixel to an irregular quadrilateral in the source plane.
 The procedure removes only the geometric distortions introduced by lensing while conserving surface brightness and retaining the effects of the JWST PSF and pixel sampling.

-Figure~\ref{fig:warped_pix_intrinsic_morphology} (left panel) shows the resulting warped-pixel reconstruction for a rest-frame UV image (F200W/F150W/F115W), analogous to Figure~\ref{fig:morphology}, and a rest-frame optical image (F444W/F356W/F277W).
-These examples uses the \texttt{Lenstool} model, and we confirm that the \texttt{GLEE} model yields qualitatively consistent results.
+Figure~\ref{fig:warped_pix_intrinsic_morphology} (left panel) shows the resulting warped-pixel reconstruction for a rest-frame UV image (F200W/F150W/F115W), analogous to Figure~\ref{fig:morphology}, and for a redder-color composite image (F444W/F200W/F115W).
+These examples use the \texttt{Lenstool} model, and we confirm that the \texttt{GLEE} model yields qualitatively consistent results.
 In the UV warped-pixel reconstruction, the two dominant components remain clearly detected and offset from one another, consistent with the image plane.
 In the optical combination, the redder emission becomes more prominent.
-The strong green channel (F356W) likely reflects bright [O III]+H$\beta$ emission coming from the blue component.
-When the PSF is delensed, it becomes anisotropically stretched, causing any compact source to appear elongated in the warped maps.
-These elongations are therefore not intrinsic, and the warped reconstructions are used only qualitatively.
+While this warped-pixel representation provides an intuitive visualization of the lensing geometry, it is not used for quantitative measurements of the intrinsic structure.
 The intrinsic morphology is instead derived by fitting the components in the observed plane with PSF-corrected GALFIT models and then applying the magnification corrections, as we will show in the next section.